Guru Gobind Singh Jayanti

 Kacchera: short breeches.

 He also announced a code of discipline for Khalsa warriors.
-Tobacco, eating meat slaughtered according to Muslim ritual and sex with Muslims were forbidden.
+Tobacco, eating meat slaughtered according to Muslim ritual, and sex with Muslims was forbidden.

-When Guru felt his end was near he performed a ceremony transferring his spiritual authority to Adi Granth, with a parting advice to the Sikhs: “ With permission from the Immortal One, I formed the Khalsa Panth and nourished it.
-I require of all my Sikhs to consider the (Word in the) Granth as the Guru.
+When Guru felt his end was near he performed a ceremony transferring his spiritual authority to Adi Granth, with parting advice to the Sikhs: “ With permission from the Immortal One, I formed the Khalsa Panth and nourished it.
+I require all my Sikhs to consider the (Word in the) Granth as the Guru.
 Henceforth the Guru Granth is to be considered an embodiment of all the Sikh Gurus in a visible form for all times to come.
-Today SGGS (Shree Guru Granth Sahib) as a living Guru and seek its ‘wisdom for the day’ at the start and the end of Sikh worship every day, at every Gurudwara, and in every Sikh home.
+Today SGGS (Shree Guru Granth Sahib) is a living Guru and seeks its ‘wisdom for the day’ at the start and the end of Sikh worship every day, at every Gurudwara, and in every Sikh home.

-Patna Sahib, the birthplace of the tenth Sikh Guru, is considered one of the holiest places for Sikhs around the world and is a major tourist attraction mainly among Sikh.
-People from various part of the world visit Patan Sahib shrine every year.
+Patna Sahib, the birthplace of the tenth Sikh Guru, is considered one of the holiest places for Sikhs around the world and is a major tourist attraction mainly among Sikhs.
+People from various parts of the world visit the Patan Sahib shrine every year.